keithbuhler/keithbuhler.github.io/_posts/2017-08-18-echo-chamber-problems-damore-solutions.md

 ![heterodox](https://i.ytimg.com/vi/SduHuR3JbSQ/hqdefault.jpg)

-All this said, I am happy to report that I have been accepted as a member of [Heterodox Academy](https://heterodoxacademy.org/), started by Jonathan Haidt.
+Since I have always been a de facto heterodox academic, I am happy to report that I have been formally accepted as a member of [Heterodox Academy](https://heterodoxacademy.org/), started by Jonathan Haidt.

-What is HxA?
-The Heterodox Academy welcome page states that:
+What is Heterodox Academy?
+Our mission, you might say, is to eliminate echo-chambers.

 >We are a politically diverse group of social scientists, natural scientists, humanists, and other scholars who want to improve our academic disciplines and universities.
 >We share a concern about a growing problem: the loss or lack of “viewpoint diversity.”
 When nearly everyone in a field shares the same political orientation, certain ideas become orthodoxy, dissent is discouraged, and errors can go unchallenged.
 >To reverse this process, we have come together to advocate for a more intellectually diverse and heterodox academy.

-Heterodox Academy's mission, you might say, is to eliminate echo-chambers.

 The importance of allowing 'heterodox' or intellectually diverse elements into a university is clear: a university is perhaps the one place on earth where *thinking* is of paramount importance and so the dangers of *groupthink* or other illogical habits are ruinous.

 So I am proud to join the ranks of those who annoy the opponents of viewpoint diversity.

-Originally, I had planned to write a brief post about Heterodox Academy.
+This was to be the end of my post...
+Originally, I had planned to write briefly about HxA.
 But then Google #Memogate happened.

 ## Google Echo-Chambers